Jrice170/binary-search-tree-data-structure-BST-/README.md

 https://en.cppreference.com/w/cpp/container/map

-You must submit a file, `MyMap.hpp`, that contains the implementations of your MyMap functions and of get_letter_frequency().
+Deliverable: You must submit a file, `MyMap.hpp`, that contains the implementations of
+1. your MyMap functions and
+2. get_letter_frequency()

 Check out the unit testing framework at https://git.mst.edu/taylorpat/simple_cpp_test